BANK OF OHIO COUNTY

 HISTORY OF BANK OF OHIO COUNTY

 Bank of Ohio County was established in December 1922 and headquartered in Beaver Dam, Kentucky.
 The bank operated as a subsidiary of Town .
 Bank of Ohio County was classified as a commercial bank, state charter and Fed member, supervised by the Federal Reserve (FRB).
-Bank of Ohio County was merged or acquired without government assistance on April 1, 2016 and is no longer doing business under that name.
+Bank of Ohio County is no longer doing business under that name.
 To view branches, routing numbers, phone numbers and business hours; you can check First United Bank and Trust Company page.

 Below is a list of some important events in banks history, including mergers and acquisitions.